Happiness Is You

-Happiness Is You is the by twenty-fourth album by country singer Johnny Cash, released on Columbia Records in 1966 (see 1966 in music).
+Happiness Is You is the twenty-fourth album by country singer Johnny Cash, released on Columbia Records in 1966 (see 1966 in music).
 It contains, among others, "Guess Things Happen That Way", a re-recording of one of Cash's earliest Sun songs.
 The record reached #10 on the Country charts.
 The LP was originally to be titled "That's What You Get For Lovin' Me", taking its title from the Gordon Lightfoot tune included in the album, and promo copies and some early commercial pressings show this title on the label.

 The album was never released on cassette and did not finally see release on CD until 2012, as part of the box set Johnny Cash: The Complete Columbia Album Collection.